-Most of the matter of the universe is concentrated within stars – where conditions are so extreme that is is boiled into unique state of matter called plasma.
+The vast majority of the universe is cold, low-pressure, empty space, and is occasionally specked with giant gas clouds called nebulae.
+From these nebulae come tight concentrations of matter called stars – where conditions are so extreme that everything is boiled into a unique fourth state of matter called plasma.

-Plasma occurs when a gas has been heated or electrified such that its atoms turn into ions and begin to glow.
-It also looks really cool.
+It occurs when gas has been heated or electrified, such that its atoms turn into ions and begin to glow.
+They become sensitive to magnetic fields and look really cool.

-Down here, we see it in very hot fires and in lightening strikes.
-We’ve artificially created it in devices like plasma globes, plasma TVs, and in neon lights and Tesla coils like the ones below.
+It occurs on Earth in a few places, like in very hot fires, lightning strikes, and in special devices like plasma globes, plasma TVs, and in Tesla coils and neon lights like the ones below.

 A unique perspective